isaiahcolson/inventory-tracker/README.md

 * unique items (maybe add quantity fields for new total)
 * inventory edit route doesn't go to new page or modal, the input will appear in the list header
 * object embedding
+- [ ] -  - change welcome h1 tag from User to user.username
+- [ ] -  - animate modal
+- [ ] -  - information page/modal
+- [ ] -  - some css to apply to items that have a quantity fall below the reorder level